-If we and you disagree on the amount of "Business Income" or Extra Expense "loss", either may make written demand for an appraisal of the "loss".
+If we and you disagree on the value of the property or the amount of loss, either may make written demand for an appraisal of the loss.
 In this event, each party will select a competent and impartial appraiser.
 The two appraisers will select an umpire.
 If they cannot agree, either may request that selection be made by a judge of a court having jurisdiction.
-The appraisers will state separately the amount of "Business Income" or Extra Expense "loss".
+The appraisers will state separately the value of the property and amount of loss.
 If they fail to agree, they will submit their differences to the umpire.
 A decision agreed to by any two will be binding.
 Each party will:

-- a.
-Pay its chosen appraiser; and - b.
-Bear the other expenses of the appraisal and umpire equally.
+a.
+Pay its chosen appraiser; and

+b.
+Bear the other expenses of the appraisal and umpire

+equally.

-If there is an appraisal, we still retain our right to deny the claim.
-(FA 213 0516, pages 4-5 of 9)
+99. If there is an appraisal, we still retain our right to deny the claim.

-- 100. Plaintiff, individually and on behalf of those similarly situated, pray for declaratory relief from the Court that Defendant Continental must resolve any dispute about the amount of loss via Appraisal.
-Plaintiff also requests the Court to appoint the umpire if the appraisers cannot agree. - 101.
-Plaintiff, individually and on behalf of those similarly situated, prays for any further relief the Court deems proper, including attorney fees, interest, and costs as allowed by law or in the exercise of the Court's equitable jurisdiction.
+100. Plaintiff, individually and on behalf of those similarly situated, prays for declaratory relief from the Court that Defendant Fireman's Fund must resolve any dispute about the amount of loss via Appraisal.
+Plaintiff also requests the Court to appoint the umpire if the appraisers cannot agree.

+101. Plaintiff, individually and on behalf of those similarly situated, prays for any further relief the Court deems proper, including attorney fees, interest, and costs as allowed by law or in the exercise of the Court's equitable jurisdiction.

-WHEREFORE, Plaintiff, individually and on behalf of those similarly situated, seeks judgment against Defendant Continental, as set forth above, plus interest, costs, and attorney fees as allowed by law.
+WHEREFORE, Plaintiff, individually and on behalf of those similarly situated, seeks judgment against Defendant Fireman's Fund, as set forth above, plus interest, costs, and attorney fees as allowed by law.